Last Updated on by

 The plastic on the tent is heavy duty and squared away, the use of grosgrain webbing throughout instead of standard tape is a letdown but hasn’t been a problem in the time I’ve used the tent.
 All the seams are taped for weather protection and haven’t ever been a major problem.

 This is an awesome tent for where size is critical but weight isn’t.
 That could mean motorcycle or car camping or flying into a camping location.
 The tent does extremely well in these situations because it’s weather resistant and big enough without being too overly bulky.
-If you need a small tent this is a great option.
-I primarily use this tent as an emergency shelter in my truck just in case I need a shelter from wind or rain while waiting for a tow.
+If you need a small tent this is a great option and one of the lightest.
+I primarily use this tent as an emergency shelter in my truck just in case I need a shelter from wind or water to keep myself dry while waiting for a tow.

 The design of the tent doesn’t lend itself to versatility because of its size but it does do two things that are impressive.
 One it can be pitched with the fly and a ground cloth, and without the tent body to save weight.
 It does this thanks to the hub pole design and full length rain fly.
 That rain fly is awesome and keeps out all the weather mother nature can throw at it.